norcams/iaas/docs/development/Two-factor-authentication.rst

          By default, this limits attackers to no more than 3 login attempts every 30s.
          Do you want to enable rate-limiting (y/n) **y**

-   2. Provide to the user the secret key which is printed, the QR code drawn or the URL displayed - all after the initial question.
+   2. Provide the user with the secret key which is printed, the QR code drawn or the URL displayed - all after the initial question.

    3. Install a TOTP client application on any of the compatibel user devices